SachinChaurasia2004/Hackathon_Project/README.md

 	•	Database: [Specify database, e.g., MySQL, MongoDB, etc.]
 	•	Frameworks/Libraries: Include any additional libraries used, such as React, Bootstrap, or GSAP.

-📸 Screenshots

-	Note: Add screenshots of your project’s main features to give users a preview of the platform.

 🚀 Getting Started

 To get a local copy of the project up and running, follow these steps: